Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Decomposition Training Results

 \subsection{Training Entropy Distribution}

 Figure~\ref{fig:ent_dis} visualizes the entropy distribution of tokens in positive and negative training rollouts.
-We observe that only a minority of tokens (approximately 25\%) exhibit high entropy.
+Only a minority of tokens (approximately 25\%) exhibit high entropy.
 In the low-entropy regime, the distributions for positive and negative tokens are nearly identical.
-This overlap suggests that low-entropy tokens typically correspond to deterministic reasoning steps (e.g., syntax or factual recall) that remain consistent regardless of the final outcome.
+This overlap indicates that low-entropy tokens typically correspond to deterministic reasoning steps (e.g., syntax or factual recall) that remain stable regardless of the final outcome.
 However, a significant divergence emerges in the high-entropy tail, where the density of negative tokens is consistently higher than that of positive tokens.
-This confirms that high-uncertainty states are more likely to lead to erroneous reasoning paths.
-These empirical findings support a targeted optimization strategy: rather than penalizing all tokens in a negative trajectory equally, optimization should focus on suppressing high-entropy branching points where the policy diverges from the optimal path.
+This pattern points to high-uncertainty states being more often associated with divergent or erroneous reasoning paths.
+These empirical findings support the targeted, signed proxy strategy used by \modelname: rather than assigning the same update to all tokens in a trajectory, the objective consolidates successful high-entropy branches and redirects failed high-entropy branches.